-- 1. Test warning devices, horn, lights, and other safety equipment and accessories. - With the key switch ON, check the diagnostic display.
-The diagnostic display should show the charge remaining on the battery, the hour meter or a fault code.
-If the fault code is not an operator fault code (described in "Section 5, Operating Procedures-Using the Diagnostic Display"), call a service technician. - 3.
+- 1. Test warning devices, horn, lights, and other safety equipment and accessories. - 2.
+With the key switch ON, check the diagnostic display.
+The diagnostic display should show the charge remaining on the battery, the hour meter. - 3.
 Be sure all controls and systems operate freely and return to neutral properly.
-Check the: - · Brake system - · Hydraulic controls - Control handle (Direction/Accelerator and Steering control) - · Steering system
+Check the: - Brake system - · Hydraulic controls - Control handle (Direction/Accelerator and Steering control) - · Steering system